camunda/camunda-docs-manual/content/installation/full/was/manual.md

 * `camunda-commons-utils-$COMMONS_VERSION.jar`

-In order to activate Camunda Connect functionality for a process engine, a process engine plugin has to be registered in the BPM platform configuration as follows:
+In order to activate Camunda Connect functionality for a process engine, a process engine plugin has to be registered in the Camunda Platform configuration as follows:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>